mengyou658/compression-utils/README.md

 Simple and easy to use library to compress and decompress files in the .tar.gz format.
 The library is simple a wrapper for the Apache Commons Compress library, but it provides a much easier to use File-orientated interface.

+## Installation
+You can use this library as you seen fit, for whatever purpose.
+I provide no assurances that this works, but you can if you like.
+To use this, you can take this source code if you like or, you can download and import the .jar file in the root of the repo.

 ## The Package
 The two most important classes are the `Compressor` and `Decompressor` classes.
 Both of these have static methods to perform their function, but they also provide a non-static interface too.